harmony-one/h/progress/theo-perisic.md

+**2025 Goals: Simple DeFi, "One-Click Yield", Perpetual Innovation (Draft)**

+In 2025, my mission is to establish Harmony as the primary destination for DeFi by delivering innovative products that combine accessibility, cutting-edge AI, and simplified financial tools.
+These goals will drive ecosystem growth and position Harmony as a leader in decentralized finance.

+1. **One-Click Yield: Simplifying DeFi Strategies**

+Launch a flagship one-click yield product that simplifies complex yield farming strategies for stablecoins.
+This solution will provide industry-leading returns while offering users an effortless and intuitive experience, making Harmony the most user-friendly DeFi platform.

+2. **Driving Liquidity and Finalizing DeFi Suite**

+Driving toward $100M in Total Value Locked by leveraging innovative yield strategies and launching the final primitive in Harmony’s DeFi suite: a perpetual exchange.
+Following swap and lend, this exchange will introduce leverage to the ecosystem, expanding financial offerings and driving adoption.
+In parallel, I aim to work with the community to deliver more clarity surrounding the proposed community-driven ecosystem treasury, ensuring long-term funding for growth and development.

+3. **AI-Driven Experiences with Eliza OS**

+Integrate the [ai16z Eliza OS](https://elizaos.ai/) framework into Harmony1Bot to deliver an AI-powered DeFi experience.
+By combining conversational interfaces with real-time optimizations, we will simplify user interactions across bridge, swap, lend, and the perpetual exchange, setting a new benchmark for accessibility in decentralized finance.

+These goals are designed to empower users, deepen liquidity, and expand Harmony’s ecosystem with precision and purpose.
+By focusing on simplicity, innovation, and execution, we will ensure Harmony not only remains competitive but becomes the definitive platform for decentralized finance in 2025 and beyond.

+---

+2024-12-10 Tue: Perpetual exchange sync, initial planning for reducing bridge asset fragmentation.
+Token Terminal meeting scheduled for tomorrow.
+(This will concentrate liquidity and allow users to create single pools for their stablecoin pairings rather than opening a pool per chain.)

 2024-12-09 Mon: Sync with Matt Barrett on AthleteFi.
 Selected 5 community members from volunteer list for PumpONE testing.
 Added completed tasks on [Yield Enhancer](https://www.notion.so/harmonyone/DeFi-Strategy-13fa38fc0487807a8afaefea24c1e1d0) doc.